 Neubot hasn’t been updated in a while, but, we decided to keep it available because there were still many active users.
 Now the time has come to say goodbye to the Neubot client, because too much time has passed since the latest release.
 We recommend all users to remove Neubot from their computers, as explained below.
 If you are interested in running similar tests, you should check out the project I am now working on, called OONI Probe.

-In December 2017, M-Lab was notified of oddities in the Paris Traceroute data.
+In December 2017, M-Lab was notified of oddities in the Paris Traceroute data, which we then wrote about in January 2018.
 Upon investigation, a bug in the Paris Traceroute code was identified.
 The bug caused bad measurement data in 2.7% of the traceroutes since July 2016.

 M-Lab had the pleasure of attending the first ever SIGCOMM hackathon on August 25, 2018, at the Nokia Skypark headquarters in Budapest, Hungary.
 The hackathon, sponsored by Nokia, DECIX, and Netflix, invited network research faculty, students, and industry professionals from around the world to form teams and develop tools, new features or analyses during the Saturday following the SIGCOMM conference.

 We’ve reached a point in human history where, for many of us, the internet has become a standard presence in our daily lives.
 In the United States, the internet is simply part of how many of us engage with the world.
 In other countries (and parts of this one), the internet remains unaffordable, unreliable, and inaccessible.
 The internet unites us in many ways, and at the center of work on the future of the internet is a dedicated community of experts exploring the questions that will move the internet to the next level of its evolution: What is an open internet?
 What is a healthy internet?
 What factors contribute to the internet ecosystem’s health?